 Except it's not that simple.

 In fact, one of the most common problems passion-hungry career changers encounter is a too-narrow field of vision.

-Suzanne took part in our Launch Pad in 2015, and almost quit the process when she decided that what she was ultimately passionate about was psychology.
+Suzanne, who also took part in our Launch Pad, almost quit the process when she decided that what she was ultimately passionate about was psychology.

 "I think it's time I accepted that not everyone is able to follow their passion.
 I found mine too late.

 "If I had known that this was my passion when I was younger, I could have studied and crafted a career path to follow it.